 Useful national links

-Wherever you are in the UK, you can find the carers support group near you at the bottom of this Carers UK page.
+You can find the carers support group near you at the bottom of this Carers UK page.

 Services differ across Oxon and Bucks (and other) LA county boundaries.
 This is one of the frustrating things about care services when compared to (national) health services.
 One of the reasons why you may have found accessing help difficult.
 I hope the links below help.